Template Numerical Library version\ main:bb09b17

 \[ \frac{\rm{d}u_i(t)}{\rm{d} t} = \frac{u_{i-1} - 2 u_i + u_{i+1}}{h^2}\ \rm{for}\ i = 1, \ldots, n-2, \]

-where \( u_i(t) = u(t,ih) \) and \( h \) space step between two adjacent nodes of the numerical mesh.
-We also set
+where \( u_i(t) = u(t,ih) \) represents the function value at node \( i \) and \( h \) is the spatial step between two adjacent nodes of the numerical mesh.
+The boundary conditions are set as:

 \[ u_0(t) = u_{n-1}(t) = 0\ \rm{on}\ [0,T]. \]